Transition from Pauli paramagnetism to Curie-Weiss behaviour in vanadium: Abstract

 \section{Abstract}

-We study electron correlations and their impact on magnetic properties of vanadium by a combination of density functional and dynamical mean-field theory.
-The calculated uniform magnetic susceptibility is of Pauli type at low temperatures, while it obeys the Curie-Weiss law at higher temperatures in a qualitative agreement with experimental data.
-Our results for local spin-spin correlation function and local susceptibility reveal that the Curie-Weiss behaviour occurs due to partial formation of local magnetic moments.
-We show that these moments originate from $t_{2g}$ states and their formation is mainly governed by local spin correlations caused by Hund's rule coupling.
-The formation of local moments is accompanied by a deviation from the Fermi-liquid behaviour although fermionic quasiparticles remain well-defined.
-The obtained quasiparticle mass enhancement factor of about 1.5--2 corresponds to a moderately correlated metal.
-By analyzing the momentum dependence of static magnetic susceptibility, we find incommensurate magnetic correlations which may cause the loss of quasiparticle coherence upon heating.
+We study electron correlations and their impact on magnetic properties of bcc vanadium by a combination of density functional and dynamical mean-field theory.
+The calculated uniform magnetic susceptibility {in bcc structure} is of Pauli type at low temperatures, while it obeys the Curie-Weiss law at higher temperatures.
+Thus, we qualitatively reproduce the experimental temperature dependence of magnetic susceptibility without introducing the martensitic phase transition.
+Our results for local spin-spin correlation function and local susceptibility reveal that the Curie-Weiss behavior appears due to partial formation of local magnetic moments, which originate from $t_{2g}$ states and occur due to local spin correlations caused by Hund's rule coupling.
+At the same time, the fermionic quasiparticles remain well-defined, while the formation of local moments is accompanied by a deviation from the Fermi-liquid behavior.
+In particular, the self-energy of the $t_{2g}$ states shows the non-analytic frequency dependence, which is a characteristic of the spin-freezing behavior, while the quasiparticle damping changes approximately linearly with temperature in the intermediate temperature range $200$--$700$~K. By analyzing the momentum dependence of static magnetic susceptibility, we find incommensurate magnetic correlations, which may provide a mechanism for unconventional superconductivity at low temperatures.